KatlegoMotheohane/KatlegoMotheohane/README.md

 # Welcome to My Profile!

 👋 Hello, fellow developers and creatives!
-I'm [Your Name], a full-stack web developer with a passion for all things frontend.
+I'm Katlego Motheohane, a full-stack web developer with a passion for all things frontend.
 While I have a strong foundation in web development, my heart truly belongs to the world of UI/UX design.

 🎨 I've always been drawn to the creative side of technology, and that's why I'm on a journey to transition into the exciting realm of UI/UX.
 My fascination with user interfaces and user experiences has driven me to explore the world of design, where I can combine my technical skills with my love for aesthetics and usability.